 This Office strives to maintain that independence.

 In fulfilling her mandate, the State Attorney employs investigators who are sworn law enforcement officers.
 The investigative capacity of the State Attorney’s Office, though, is limited.
-The primary function of the office is the prosecution of criminal offenses within the circuit, and investigative resources within the Office primarily support that function.
+The primary function of the Office is the prosecution of criminal offenses within the circuit, and investigative resources within the Office primarily support that function.
 The Office has no current ability to process crime scenes, conduct forensic analysis on evidence, and rarely, if ever, conducts primary investigations in homicide cases.
-For officer-involved shooting cases, most law enforcement agencies within the circuit use the Florida Department of Law Enforcement (“FDLE”) to investigate cases that result in death or serious bodily injury from the use of force by their officers.
+For officer-involved critical incidents, most law enforcement agencies within the circuit use the Florida Department of Law Enforcement (“FDLE”) to investigate cases that result in death or serious bodily injury from the use of force by their officers.
 The largest law enforcement agency within the circuit, the Jacksonville Sheriff’s Office (“JSO”), does not.
-Instead, JSO assigns these cases to the JSO Cold Case Squad, a highly-trained, independent, and experienced group of death investigators who also handle JSO’s unresolved homicide cases as well as all in-custody deaths.
-While part of JSO, the scope of officer-involved shooting investigations conducted by the Cold Case Squad (“OIS Investigators”) is broader than what FDLE investigates.
-Unlike FDLE, JSO investigates all officer-involved shootings (“OIS”), regardless of whether death or great bodily injury results.
+Instead, JSO assigns these cases to JSO Homicide detectives.
+While part of JSO, the scope of officer-involved critical incident investigations is broader than what FDLE investigates.
+Unlike FDLE, JSO investigates all officer-involved critical incidents (“OICIs”), regardless of whether death or great bodily injury results.

-By history and custom, law enforcement agencies and departments in this circuit have called upon the State Attorney’s Office to independently review investigations of officer-involved shootings.
-That review is independent of the actual investigation and is designed to treat officer-involved shootings with the serious, objective, and independent review necessary when any human life is taken, particularly when law enforcement officers are involved.
+By history and custom, law enforcement agencies and departments in this circuit have called upon the State Attorney’s Office to independently review investigations of officer-involved critical incidents.
+That review is independent of the actual investigation and is designed to treat officer-involved shootings with the serious, objective, and independent review necessary when any human life is taken or great bodily injury occurs, particularly when law enforcement officers are involved.

 The Process Now Employed by the State Attorney’s Office

-Local prosecutors’ offices around the country have employed a number of localized responses to investigate and review officer-involved death cases.
-Following much study and review of how other offices around the country respond to these matters, as well as review of current best practices, the State Attorney has established a team of experienced prosecutors and investigators to respond to, review, and evaluate every officer-involved incident in this circuit (the “OIS Review Team” or “Team”).
-The OIS Review Team captures the best talent and insights of many of the most experienced prosecutors and investigators in the Office.
-In addition to the significant homicide experience each team member possesses, a number of Team members have unique experiences investigating officer-involved shootings and participating in the investigation and prosecution of federal civil rights offenses.
+Local prosecutors’ offices around the country have employed a number of localized responses to investigate and review officer-involved critical incident cases.
+Following much study and review of how other offices around the country respond to these matters, as well as review of current best practices, the State Attorney has established a team of experienced prosecutors and investigators to respond to, review, and evaluate every officer-involved critical incident in this circuit (the “OICI Review Team” or “Team”).
+The OICI Review Team captures the best talent and insights of many of the most experienced prosecutors and investigators in the Office.
+In addition to the significant homicide experience each team member possesses, a number of Team members have unique experiences investigating officer-involved critical incidents and participating in the investigation and prosecution of federal civil rights offenses.
 Additionally, the Division Chief of the Office’s Human Rights Division is an integral part of the Team.

-In terms of day-to-day functioning, the prosecutors and investigators on the Team take part in a rotating schedule and are available to respond to any officer-involved incident in the circuit.
-Minimally, when an officer-involved incident takes place, a prosecutor on the team is contacted by the investigating law enforcement agency (either FDLE or JSO).
-That prosecutor becomes the primary prosecutor in charge of ensuring the integrity of the investigation and is charged with making initial contact with investigators on the scene, reviewing the scene, ensuring all appropriate evidence is collected and processed, and conducting whatever interviews and taking whatever witness statements are necessary.
-That prosecutor can request additional investigative assistance from one or more investigators on the team, if needed.
+In terms of day-to-day functioning, the office has established an OICI SAO Team Leader who leads an experienced group of prosecutors and SAO investigators on the examination of all OICIs.
+Minimally, when an officer-involved critical incident takes place, the OICI Team Leader is contacted by the investigating law enforcement agency.
+The Team Leader (or his or her designee) becomes the primary prosecutor in charge of ensuring the integrity of the investigation and is charged with making initial contact with investigators on the scene, reviewing the scene, ensuring all appropriate evidence is collected and processed, and conducting whatever interviews and taking whatever witness statements are necessary.
+The OICI Team Leader can request additional investigative assistance from one or more investigators on the team, if needed.

 Although the State Attorney’s investigative resources do not permit the State Attorney to conduct full-blown scene investigations, Florida law provides the State Attorney with extremely broad investigative subpoena powers.
 Section 27.04, Florida Statutes, grants the State Attorney all of the mandatory process of the Courts of this circuit to command persons throughout the state to appear and provide testimony in these matters.
 Florida courts “have repeatedly held that the state attorney acts as a one-person grand jury in carrying out investigations into noncapital criminal conduct, and the state attorney must be granted reasonable latitude in that role.”
 See, e.g., State v.
 Investigation, 802 So.2d 1141, 1144 (Fla.
 2d DCA 2001); see also Doe v.
 State, 634 So.2d 613, 615 (Fla.
 1994); Imparato v.
 Spicola, 238 So.2d 503, 506 (Fla.
 2d DCA 1970); State v.
 Nat’l Research Sys., Inc., 459 So.2d 1134, 1135 (Fla.
 3d DCA 1984); Op.
 Att’y Gen. Fla.
 94-86 (1994).